Physical Education & Recreation (PER)

 PER A101 Fitness Cross Training 1 Credit

-Introduces a wide variety of cross training exercise formats for total fitness.
-Develops individual fitness through a variety of workouts, such as step aerobics, weight training, lateral training, circuit training, and fitness walking.
+Introduces a variety of cross training exercise formats for total fitness.
+Develops individual fitness through a variety of workouts.

 PER A103 Indoor Stationary Cycling 1 Credit